ClaraR93/Discover-South-Wales/README.md

 - [Design Shack](https://designshack.net/articles/css/inner-shadows-in-css-images-text-and-beyond/) - Used code to assist with correct box shadow placement.

 - [Accessiblity Developer Guide](https://www.accessibility-developer-guide.com/knowledge/aria/bad-practices/) - Used visually hidden code to replace aria-label.
 I used this code in my first milestone project, which proved effective for the background images in style.css

+- [Github](https://github.com/jshint/jshint/issues/3324) - I used code from Github to resolve a JSHint warning issue by adding an inline directive at the top of my source code file: /* jshint esversion: 2015 */

 ### Content